mjulialobo/happy-backend/README.md

 <p> This application is divided in 3 REPOSITORIES.
 This one contains the backend of Happy, an application to find animal shelters.
 To find more information about this project,
 please go to the frontend repository <a href="https://github.com/mjulialobo/happy"> HERE! </a> </p>
+<p> You can also find the mobile of the application <a href= "https://github.com/mjulialobo/happy-mobile"> HERE! </a>

 <h2> <img src="https://i.dlpng.com/static/png/6577858_preview.png" width="50px" align="center"/> How to use? </h2>